EAN-13 Barcode: Complete Guide to International Retail Standards

 Common Issues and Solutions

-Even properly generated EAN-13 barcodes can encounter scanning problems.
-Understanding common issues helps prevent costly reprints and retail delays.
+Even properly generated EAN-13 barcodes can run into scanning problems.
+Knowing the common issues helps prevent costly reprints and retail delays.

 Truncated Barcodes: Reducing the barcode height below recommended minimums (usually 25-30mm) can cause scanning failures, especially with older scanners.
-While modern scanners are more forgiving, maintaining full height ensures maximum compatibility.
+While modern scanners are more forgiving, maintaining full height ensures the best compatibility.

-Incorrect Quiet Zones: The blank space before and after the barcode (quiet zones) must be sufficient for reliable scanning.
+Incorrect Quiet Zones: The blank space before and after the barcode (quiet zones) must be large enough for reliable scanning.
 The left quiet zone should be at least 3.63mm, and the right zone at least 2.31mm.
 Text or graphics encroaching on these areas causes scanning problems.

 Check Digit Errors: Manual entry of EAN-13 codes sometimes results in incorrect check digits.
-Always use automated generation tools to avoid this error.
+Always use automated generation tools to avoid this.
 Scanners will reject barcodes with invalid check digits.

 Color Choices: While black bars on white backgrounds work best, other color combinations are possible.
 The key is maintaining high contrast.
 Dark colors (black, dark blue, dark green) work for bars, while light colors (white, yellow, light gray) work for backgrounds.
 Avoid red bars on white backgrounds as many scanners use red lasers.